Wizards-vs-Robots/documentation/uc/change_spells.md

-# Use-Case Specification: Change Spell
+# Use-Case Specification: Change Spells

-# 1. Change between different spells
+# 1. Change Spells

 ## 1.1 Brief Description
-Players need to be able to use every spell by rotating through all available spells.
+The player is able to select from unlocked spells.

 ## 1.2 Mockup

 n/a